thurstinn/RP5-Console/README.md

 Follow the instructions in the Ardupad script to calibrate the joysticks

+Follow the instructions in the README in the EDID folder

 Follow the truth table on the Main Board/USB schematic to boot CM5 in rpiboot mode: (Switch 1-4 = low, low, high, low)

 On PC, install and run Raspberry Pi Imager: https://www.raspberrypi.com/software/